NateveLang/Adam/README.md

 ### 3. Easy to share

 Your templates can be used by other developers.
-You can share your templates with the community.
+You can easily share your templates with the community.

+## Options of command line

+1. `build`: Transpile Nateve source code to Python 3.8
+2. `run`: Run Nateve source code
+3. `compile`: Compile Nateve source code to an executable file (.exe)
+4. `run-init-loop`: Run Nateve source code with an initial source and a loop source
+5. `set-time-unit`: Set Adam time unit to seconds or miliseconds (default: milisecond)
+6. `-v`: Activate verbose mode

 ## Nateve Tutorial